froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 ```

 The `@objects` directive tells Galen that what follows are object definitions.
 We then have a name and CSS selector pair.
 The _header_ name corresponds to an element with a class of `c-header`.
 That's our top level `<header>` element for the component.

+Note that indentation is meaningful in Galen spec files.
+It's used to indicate nesting and structure.
+You can use tabs, or different amounts of spaces, but be consistent.

 The main part of the spec file is usually taken up by _object specs_.
 These describe the expectations we have and checks we want to make about the objects defined in the _object definitions_ section.